A brief explanation about Jujutsu 合気拳法柔術

 * Dan/Kyu 段/級 System

-Classical schools (koryu) use the menkyo system as a means of licensing its learners, while the dan/kyu system is used by schools which base their practice on modern budo.
+Classical schools (koryu) use the menkyo system as a means of licensing their learners, while the dan/kyu system is used by schools that base their practice on modern budo.
 The modern dan/kyu system was created by innovator and Judo founder, Kano Jigoro, during the late nineteenth century to accommodate the learners of his Kodokan-based Jujutsu practice, before becoming adopted by other gendai budo.

 Menkyo System/免許